DILEMMAS & DEBATES IN

 Discussion

-12:45 - 13:15 DEBATE SESSION III: Pelvic Organ Prolapse Suspension (POPS) vrs ventral rectopexy for Obstructed Defecation Syndrome (ODS) Joaquim Costa-Pereira, Braga, Portugal (For POPS) vrs Andrew Clarke, Poole Hospital, Poole, UK (For VR)
+Pelvic Organ Prolapse Suspension (POPS) vrs ventral rectopexy for Obstructed Defecation Syndrome (ODS).
+JJoaquim Costa-Pereira, Hospital de Braga, Braga, Portugal (For POPS) vrs Andrew Clarke, Poole Hospital, Poole, UK (For VR)

 -